prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-finance-system-works.markdown

 Price is what we pay in the form of money/credit to get value/goods/services/financial assets.
 Now, the question comes, who decides the price?

-Not any one person/organization gets to decide the price(unless it’s the monopoly) of a product/service, it’s all the game of <b>supply and demand</b>.
+Not any one person/organization gets to decide the price(unless it's the monopoly) of a product/service, it's all the game of <b>supply and demand</b>.
 We may think that companies decide the price of their product themselves, but over time it will come near to what the company's competitor or the whole market is pricing their products.

 For example, Tesla can't price a particular type of car at $100k or $150k.
 Because then not many people will buy it because other car manufacturers are selling <b>similar</b> cars at $35k to $50k price range.